yenyang/Tree_Controller_BepInEx/README.md

 ### Custom sets
 Hold Ctrl to select or unselect multiple types of trees using the toolbar menu.
 Then hold Ctrl and click the custom set button to save a custom set.
 Once a set has been saved, click the custom set button to select that set.
 Hold Ctrl while switching themes to maintain the custom set.

+If you have "Remove Only Matching Type" enabled that may not work the way you anticipate while having a set selection.
+If you want to remove only a matching type make it your only selection.
 ### Tree Growth
 Includes the option to disable tree growth over the whole map but it excludes any trees within specialized lumber industry areas.